IvEd123/Carnot_Engine/README.md

 Works very bad yet.

 ## How to run it?
--build source in visual studio
+1) build source in visual studio
--move Carnot Engine.exe from DEBUG folder to RTX folder -run Carnot Engine.exe
+2) move Carnot Engine.exe from DEBUG folder to RTX folder
+3) run Carnot Engine.exe
--paste path to save file
+4) paste path to save file
--paste save file name
+5) paste save file name
--exit with alt+f4
+6) exit with alt+f4

 ##Why main folder is called rtx?
 i wanted to write opengl ray tracing project, but then something went wrong